 Say what?
 Call the whole thing off just because we both like the same vegetables?
 Clearly something was lost in the transmission.

-Remember Gershwin when you're to be understood and when you're writing to be influential.
-Your reader most certainly won't read your text the way you want them to read it; instead they'll bring their own pacing, emphasis, and meaning to your words.
-To build your value it's important that your intention be so clear that your audience will internalize it no matter how they pace their reading.
+Remember Gershwin when you’re to be understood and when you’re writing to be influential.
+Your reader most certainly won’t read your text the way you want them to read it; instead they’ll bring their own pacing, emphasis, and meaning to your words.
+To build your it’s important that your be so clear that your audience will internalize it no matter how they pace their reading.

 And by writing simply and clearly, the results of their interpretation will be music to your ears.